turingschool/backend-curriculum-site/module4/lessons/professional_code_environments.markdown

 Some problems with our two environment solution:

 *   Just because it worked on my machine, doesn't mean it will work on others
     *   You have to ensure that your software versions are the same between environments
     *   Development environments are often not even running the same OS
     *   Although rare, hardware can sometimes change how software behaves

 ### Stage 2: Three environments [WIP]

 So, we created another environment that we call *Staging*.
 This environment is meant to execute our code in an environment as close as possible to production, without actually disrupting production.

+Your Staging environment will basically be a copy of production.
+Whatever setup you do in production, you'll do the same in staging.
+With a few exceptions we'll get into.

 ### Stage 3: Four environments [WIP]

 There is yet another environment that is common on modern development teams: *Continuous Integration*.
 It exists to run our tests, report back with success or failure, and in some cases, take additional action.

+We all know to run our tests before we push, or after we merge, or before we deploy, but a continuous integration environment ensures that tests are run.
+We can't forget.
+You can even add CI tools to your production deployment process, such that any commit that doesn't pass its tests will be rejected.

 ## Modern Environments